reclaimprotocol/jsonpathplus-go/docs/API.md

 This is a comprehensive JSONPath implementation with extended JSONPath-Plus features, providing a modular architecture and advanced query capabilities.

+> [!IMPORTANT]
+> **v2.0.0 Breaking Change**: Default indexing for object properties now includes the entire key-value pair as a single range.

 ## Core Functions

 ### `Query(path string, input interface{}) ([]Result, error)`